 Tip: If you are more of a nature/hiking person, then maybe skip Talalla Beach and stay a couple of extra days in Ella.

-Remember to always get insurance before you travel to Sri Lanka or anywhere else.
-I recommend Safetywing, an affordable subscription travel insurance that you can purchase even after departure.
+🌟 Remember to always get insurance before you travel to Sri Lanka or anywhere else.
+Safetywing is an affordable subscription travel insurance that you can purchase even after departure.
 You can read my full review here.

 Start the day off with a walk into the town center and find a tuk-tuk driver that can be with you the whole day.
 Remember to ask around for prices, we got quoted from 2500 to 5000 Rs.
 We ended up with a driver that charged 3000Rs / $20, as he seemed super passionate about the city and eager to show us around.